 Producer Problem

-To solve the producer problem, we have to find the allocation of good and factors, which maximizes the producer profit.
+To solve the producer problem we have to find the allocation of good and factors, which maximizes the producer profit.

-With the production function, we obtain the number of goods that can be produced as a maximum with a certain amount of resources and with the minim cost.
+With the production function, we obtain the number of goods that can be produced as a maximum with a certain amount of resources and with the minimum cost.

 Y = f (L, K)